fastai/course20/docs/start_scaleway.md

 Scaleway's services are postpaid.
 This means you receive a monthly invoice for your resource consumption.
 To be able to deploy resources, you have to register a valid credit or debit card in your account.

 > **Note:** When you register your card, a €2.00 transaction is made.
 This transaction comes with a validation code.
-It is required to validate the card in your Scaleway Console - once validated; the amount will be refunded to your card.
+It is required to validate the card in your Scaleway Console - once validated, the amount will be refunded to your card.

 ## Step 3: Creating an SSH key.

 You require an SSH key to access your GPU instance.
-An SSH key allows you to authenticate passwordless on **S**ecure **SH**ell connections.
-On computers running Linux or MacOS, you can create the SSH key direcly from a terminal: Type the following command `ssh-keygen -o -b 4096` and press Enter to generate the new key.
+An SSH key allows passwordless authentication on **S**ecure **SH**ell connections.
+On computers running Linux or MacOS, you can create the SSH key from a terminal: Type the following command `ssh-keygen -o -b 4096` and press Enter to generate the new key.

 On computers running Windows, or if you prefer a graphical user interface, you can use a tool such as PuTTYgen to generate the key.